poemusica/rpi-matrix-gif/README.md

     By default, the script displays the included sample gif created by @jettisonjoe.
 (Thanks Joe!) ![Ghost] (https://github.com/poemusica/rpi-matrix-gif/blob/master/myGIF.gif)

-    To display your own gif, simply replace ‘myGIF’ in the code with the name of your gif.
+    To display your own gif, simply replace `myGIF` in the code with the name of your gif.

     Use `Ctrl-C` in the command line to stop the script.